 It’s not the only way to do it, but here’s the angle:

-If every person has a story, so do brands.
+If every person has a story, what's yours?

 Who are the heroes and villains exactly?